-For graduate academic diplomas, the student must have an undergraduate bachelor's degree (or its equivalent from AUB or other recognized institution of higher learning) with an average of at least 3.0 (or standardized equivalent from other institutions of higher learning).
-An applicant, who does not meet the minimum undergraduate average requirement but appears to have reasonable potential for academic success as manifested by relevant practical experience or high scores on relevant standardized exams, may be admitted based on justified recommendation.
+For graduate academic diplomas, the students must have an undergraduate bachelor's degree (or its equivalent from AUB or other recognized institution of higher learning) with a GPA of at least 3.0 (or standardized equivalent from other institutions of higher learning).
+Applicants, who do not meet the minimum undergraduate GPA requirement but appear to have reasonable potential for academic success as manifested by relevant practical experience or high scores on relevant standardized exams, may be admitted based on justified recommendation.

-For graduate professional diplomas, the same admission requirements apply as for graduate academic diplomas but without a minimum constraint on the undergraduate average.
+For graduate professional diplomas, the same admission requirements apply as for graduate academic diplomas but without a minimum constraint on the undergraduate GPA.

-For both graduate professional and graduate academic diplomas, Faculties/Schools may set additional admission requirements for specific graduate diploma programs.
+For both graduate professional and graduate academic diplomas, faculties/schools may set additional admission requirements for specific graduate diploma programs.
+Some require letters of reference while others do not.

-Applicants to certain Diploma programs in certain Faculties might be required to take the Graduate Record Examination (GRE) general test or the Graduate Management Admission Test (GMAT) and submit the score along with the application.
+Applicants to certain diploma programs in certain faculties/schools may be required to take the Graduate Record Examination (GRE) general test or the Graduate Management Admission Test (GMAT) and submit the score along with the application.
 GRE and GMAT test scores are valid for five years after the testing year in which the applicant is tested.